astronomer/apc-examples/cluster-overrides-via-api/README.md

   values.
 This is a property of the platform, not of this automation — it is the single most common surprise after a successful apply.
-- **It does not validate config semantics.** Basic JSON parsing and the outer-wrapper check happen client-side; everything else (component resource math, valid component names, schema correctness) is left to Houston to validate at apply time.
+- **It does not validate config semantics.** Basic JSON parsing and the outer-wrapper check happen client-side; everything else (valid component names, schema correctness) is left to Houston to validate at apply time.
 If the apply fails server-side, the workflow fails and the GraphQL error is surfaced.
 - **It does not handle multiple clusters.** One repo == one cluster.
 To